Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 Frequently Asked Questions

-How do I safely update only the lockfile without modifying node_modules?
-Use package-manager-specific flags: npm install --package-lock-only, yarn install --mode update-lockfile, or pnpm install --lockfile-only.
-These regenerate the lockfile against the registry without writing to disk.
+How do I update only the lockfile without touching node_modules?
+Use the lockfile-only flags: npm install --package-lock-only, yarn install --mode update-lockfile, or pnpm install --lockfile-only.
+They re-resolve against the registry and rewrite the lockfile (refreshing integrity hashes) without writing the installed tree to disk.

-What should I do when a merge conflict occurs in a lockfile?
-Abort the merge, check out the target branch, run the standard install command to regenerate the lockfile locally, verify the dependency tree, and commit the regenerated file.
-Never manually resolve lockfile conflicts.
+What should I do when a merge conflict appears in a lockfile?
+Abort the merge, check out the up-to-date target branch, re-merge to get the combined package.json state, then run a plain install to regenerate the lockfile from scratch.
+Verify with a frozen install before committing.
+Never resolve the conflict markers by hand.